vsmolyakov/fin/README.md

 **Inverse Covariance Estimation**

 Inverse covariance (precision) estimation is useful in constructing a graph network of dependencies.
 Here, the difference between opening and closing daily prices was used to compute empirical covariance that was fit with graph lasso algorithm to estimate sparse precision matrix.
-Affinity propagation was used to compute the clusters of stocks.
+Affinity propagation was used to compute the clusters of stocks and a linear embedding was used to display high dimensional data in 2D.

 <p align="center">
 <img src="https://github.com/vsmolyakov/fin/blob/master/figures/inv_cov_merged.png"/>